 Put very simply, CDW coverage limits your liability for material damage to the vehicle.

-Certain credit cards (World Mastercard and Chase Sapphire) offer collision damage cover for the driver, however most VISA, Mastercard, and American Express card issuing companies in the USA have withdrawn coverage for car rental in the Republic of Ireland.
-A few Canadian issued credit cards also offer coverage.
+Certain credit cards offer collision damage cover for the driver, however most VISA, Mastercard, and American Express card issuing companies in the North America have withdrawn coverage for car rental in the Republic of Ireland.

-If the customer wishes to use their credit card to cover collision damage, they must first waive CDW when reserving their rental car, then obtain a current Letter of Authorization from the credit card company must be presented at the time of rental in order to waive the CDI coverage.
+If the customer wishes to use their credit card to cover collision damage, they must first waive CDW when reserving their rental car, then obtain a current Letter of Authorization from the credit card company.
+This letter must be presented at the time of rental in order to waive the CDW/CDI coverage.
 Client should note that theft insurance may not be included.

 Tip: Letter needs to be issued less than 2 weeks prior to picking up the car.
 A quick call to your card issuer will result in an immediate email of authorization.
 Print this out and present to rental company.
 Credit card used to rent the car must be the same as credit card offering coverage.